zRrrGet/opendaylight_cluster_perf/ODLGuide.md

 # ... for each switch(can also be added through odl restapi)
 ```
 10) If you configure node as cluster but other nodes are not started, rest api gives you 401 unauthorized no matter what.
 Better start all nodes before testing.
+Startup clusters sequentially, first master, then first slave, then the second one

 # Some rest api examples
 ```